arc-eng/cli/examples/extract-project-template/template.md

 ### Use of Emojis:
 - The README does not use emojis within the text.
 It maintains a professional tone suitable for a technical document.

-This structure ensures that users can quickly find the information they need about installation, usage, and customization of the PR Pilot CLI.
+This structure ensures that users can quickly find the information they need about installation, usage, and customization of the Arcane Engine CLI.

 ### Build System & CI/CD
-### Build System Details of the PR Pilot CLI Project
+### Build System Details of the Arcane Engine CLI Project

 **Build System Used:**
 - The project uses `Makefile` as its build system.